Kyō no Haru Tokubetsu Junmai Nama Genshu | Saké Review

 Harmonized Taste of Nama and Mature Flavor

-Iwai, the ingredient rice, was developed with the pure-line selection method from an heirloom variety Nojōho in 1933 in the same region Tango where the brewery is also located.
-Pure-line selection is a traditional method of developing rice variety; plant and gain seeds, and plant again to select the most desirable one.
+Iwai, the ingredient rice, was developed with the pure-line selection method from an heirloom variety NojōhoIwai, the ingredient rice, was developed with the pure-line selection method from an heirloom variety, Nojōho, in 1933 in the same region, Tango, where the brewery is also located.

 Food Pairings

-This full-bodied and slightly aged sake pairs well with warabi mochi, or bracken-starch dumpling, which has mellow texture and grainy aroma, tempura of shrimp or squid, and scallop sashimi.
+This full-bodied and slightly aged sake pairs well with warabi mochi, or bracken-starch dumpling, which has a mellow texture and grainy aroma, tempura of shrimp or squid, and scallop sashimi.

 On the Label

-Brewer: Mukai Brewery at Ine, Kyoto
+Brewer: Mukai Brewery at Ine, Kyoto Type: Tokubetsu Junmai, Nama Genshu, YamahaiRice: Iwai (65% polishing ratio)

 ―Tasted at Sake Cube (Kyoto, Kyoto) in July 2022